-The fox sparrow can be distinguished from other sparrows by its dark head the lack of streaks on the upper areas.
+The fox sparrow (sooty fox sparrow) can be distinguished from other sparrows by its dark head the lack of streaks on the upper areas.
 It is a large sparrow with very large feet that it uses to scratch the ground with.
-It has a dark sooty head, back and wings.
+It has a dark sooty head, back, and wings.
 Its breast is light with dark streaks all the way down to its underside.

-You can see them in thickets and bushy woodlands and can often be found in urban areas where yards are mature with lots of growth and trees.
-You can often see them at backyard feeders in the winter months, sometimes we see upwards of thirty or more at our feeders when its cold outside.
+You can see them in thickets and brushy woodlands and can often be found in urban areas where yards are mature with lots of growth and trees.
+You can often see them at backyard feeders in the winter months, sometimes we see upwards of thirty or more at our feeders when it’s cold outside.

 When foraging, the fox sparrow will often feed on the ground using the double scratch method, kicking backward with both feet with such force as to create a hole in the ground to expose food items.
 Plant foods consist of weed seeds, blueberries, grapes, elderberries, and other plant matter.
 Their diet is rounded out with animal foods consisting of beetles, crane flies, spiders, millipedes, and other insects and arthropods.